NETWAYS/check_cloud_aws/README.md

 Flags:
   -h, --help          help for instance
-  -i, --id string     Look for ec2 instance by id
-  -n, --name string   Look for ec2 instance by name
+  -i, --id string     Search for ec2 instance by id -n, --name string   Search for ec2 instance by name

-Global Flags:
-  -C, --credentials-file string   Path to the credentials file (default "~/.aws/credentials") -P, --profile string            The AWS profile name, which represents a separate credential profile in the credential file (default "default")
-  -R, --region string             The AWS region to send requests to (default "eu-central-1") -t, --timeout int               Timeout for the check (default 30)
 ```

 ```